John Adam Barclay made his Scotland debut in the 2007 Rugby World Cup match against New Zealand at Murrayfield the day before his 21st birthday.

-Five months earlier he was also man of the match for another dynamic all-action display as Scotland defeated Argentina 13-9 in Mar del Plata to clinch a historic 2-0 series victory in the summer of 2010 - the first time Scotland had achieved a series success in 50 years of touring.
+His second came in the opening, frantic 20 minutes of action against Wales in Scotland's second RBS 6 Nations match of 2010 before being named named man of the match for another dynamic all-action display as Scotland defeated Argentina 13-9 in Mar del Plata to clinch a historic 2-0 series victory in the summer of 2010 - the first time Scotland had achieved a series success in 50 years of touring.

 In October that year, less than a month after his 18th birthday, he was included in the extended squad for Scotland’s autumn Tests.

 That was even before he had made his Glasgow debut, which followed in November that year, when he made a replacement appearance in the victory against Borders: it was only two days too late for him to claim the record of the youngest player to appear in a Celtic League match.

 John had two seasons as an apprentice with Glasgow before he signed a full contract.
-In the second of those seasons, 2005-2006, he played in 17 matches, starting in all six of Warriors’ Heineken Cup pool matches, and in season 2006-2007 he played in all 27 of Glasgow’s games, starting in 25.
+In the second of those seasons, 2005/06, he played in 17 matches, starting in all six of Warriors’ Heineken Cup pool matches, and in season 2006/07 he played in all 27 of Glasgow’s games, starting in 25.

 In February 2007, also that at Perth ground, he again made a substitute appearance when Scotland A beat their Italian counterparts.
 He then played in all three of Scotland A’s games in the 2007 Churchill Cup in England, making his first start in the 13-9 win against the USA at Henley.
 That was followed by his selection as one of five uncapped players in Scotland’s squad for World Cup preparation.